Al-Mazar al-Shamali

-Al-Mazar Al-Shamali or Northern Al-Mazar (المزار الشمالي) is a city in the Irbid Governorate of north-western Jordan.
-It's the capital city of Al Mazar al Shamali Department.
-Located 15 km south-west of Irbid it has a population of approximately 20,000 people and the major families (tribes or clans) are Al-Jarrah and Al-Shorman.
-The region consists of a series of mountain ranges that reach approximately 780 meters above sea level.
+Al-Mazar Al-Shamali (المزار الشمالي) is a city located in the Irbid Governorate of north-western Jordan.
+It's the capital city of Al Mazar al Shamali District, which is one of the nine districts that constitute the Irbid Governorate of Jordan.
+It has a population of approximately 20,000 people with the major clans being Al-Jarrah and Al-Shorman.

 Vegetation and agriculture

-Characteristic for the region is the prevalence of forests extending to hundreds of kilometers and consisting of a variety of trees such as aak, pistacia and pine.
+The region consists of a series of mountain ranges that reach approximately 780 meters above sea level.
+It's has sub-humid Mediterranean biome with hot/dry summers and mild/wet winters, which supports many tree species in the southern forested region, such as oak, pistacia, and pine.
+Lush shrublands are found in other less forested regions.

-The region relies on basic agricultural crops: wheat, barley, and some fruit trees such as peach, apricot, and almond trees.
-Olives are one of the most important products in the region in addition to grapes.
+The region produces many basic crops: wheat, barley, and fruit trees such as peach, apricot, and almond.
+Olives are one of the most important products in the region, in addition to grapes.

-Location, administrative units
+History

-Al-Mazar Al-Shamali is in the southern part of Irbid Governorate with its high mountains of astonishing landscape, which are adjacent to the Ajloun Mountains.
-It consists of the following ten areas or districts: Al-Mazar Al-Shamali, Enbah, Dayr Yousef, Rhaba, Zobia, Juhfiya, Samad, Zaatarah, Habaka, and Hofa.
+Al-Mazar Al-Shamali is known to have been an inhabited area during the Iron Age, as well as the Roman, Byzantine, Mamluk, and later Islamic periods.
+It is mentioned that at the beginning of Ottoman rule, the area was known as Bani Al-A‘sar Subdistrict (Nahiya).
+By the end of the sixteenth century, it became known as Bani Atiyah Subdistrict, and at the beginning of the nineteenth century it came to be known as Bani Ubaid Subdistrict.